StatisticsHealthEconomics/HTAinRmanifesto/README.md

 * Life expectancy test sets
   * the discount rate for QALYs to zero
-  * all dis-utilities to zero, and
+  * all dis-utilities to zero
   * disease-specific mortality rates to the all-cause mortality rates.
 * Quality-Adjusted Life Expectancy
-* Total Undiscounted Intervention Costs
+* Total undiscounted intervention costs
-* Changes in Intervention Cost
+* Changes in intervention cost
-* Cohort Size
+* Cohort size
   * total remains constant
   * number of patients in each health state in all cycles >=0.
-* Sample PSA Input Mean
+* Sample PSA input means
-  * mean of the input generated for PSA represents the pre-defined mean.
-  * input generated for PSA represents the pre-defined distribution.

 Testing validity has been discussed in [3].